gordchan/HumanActivityRecognition/README.md

 ```

 ##Description of the variables in the narrow_data.txt file
-General description of the file including:
+General description of the file:

 ```r